EC528-Fall-2024/github-bot-kata-ci/README.md

 ***The vision statement should be specific enough that you can look at a proposed solution and say either "yes, this meets the vision and goals", or "no, it does not".***

-Kata Containers is an open source community working to build a secure container runtime with lightweight virtual machines that feel and perform like containers but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.
+Kata Containers is an open-source community working to build a secure container runtime with lightweight virtual machines that feel and perform like containers but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.

-As Kata Containers support many different systems, architectures, hypervisors and other underlying technologies, CI (continous integration) along with a stable and automated test environment are paramount to the success of the project.
+As Kata Containers support many different systems, architectures, hypervisors, and other underlying technologies, CI (continuous integration) along with a stable and automated test environment are paramount to the project's success.
 As such, the community is continuously investigating ways to strengthen our testing pipelines and make our processes more efficient.

 To that end, the goal of this project will be to:

-1. Implement improvements to the recently developed [Kata CI Dashboard](https://portersrc.github.io/) to visualize CI runs, improve clarity of the dashboard feedback, and better assess the health of the testing infrastructure
+1. Implement improvements to the recently developed [Kata CI Dashboard](https://portersrc.github.io/) to visualize CI runs, improve the clarity of the dashboard feedback, and better assess the health of the testing infrastructure
 2. Develop a plan for—and a cost estimate of—implementing a CI GitHub Bot for Kata Containers that would help Kata Container developers automate a variety of tasks and run commands via GitHub comments
 3. And, if time permits, implement the GitHub Bot along with a variety of commands that facilitate CI development and transparency

-Note: The Kata CI Dashboard was released recently—since the original project proposal—and has become a focal point of the community's efforts to improve Kata Container CI/CD.
+Note: Since the original project proposal, the Kata CI Dashboard was released recently and has become a focal point of the community's efforts to improve Kata Container CI/CD.
 The dashboard offers a timely and valuable opportunity to deliver impactful CI/CD functionality to the developer community.
-As such, we will prioritize dashboard development over the original objective of GitHub Bot development, though the latter remains an important longer term goal.
+As such, we will prioritize dashboard development over the original objective of GitHub Bot development, though the latter remains an important long-term goal.

 More specifically, we plan to...
-- Enhance test management dashboard
+- Enhance the test management dashboard
   - Implement tree view
   - Implement filtering capabilities to allow users to target specific test criteria (e.g., required vs. optional tests)
-  - Implement feature to collapse and expand data regarding each test
+  - Implement a feature to collapse and expand data regarding each test
+  - Indicate how many required/non-required tests were passed
-  - Implement different way to index tests:
+  - Implement different ways to index tests:
     - Test name
     - Nightly run
     - PR run
 - Implement a CI bot to help us automate things and run commands via Github comments
   - Automatically label PRs with okay-to-test
-    - Remove okay-to-test label after every push for security
+    - Remove the 'okay-to-test' label after every push for security
-      - Speficially for non-maintainers
+      - Specifically for non-maintainers
     - Add okay-to-test to PRs from maintainers Implement methods to trigger specific subgroups of tests

 If time permits:
   - Implement graphs to the dashboard
   - Proposal on Host Prow including expense estimates and implementation requirements
-  - Implement commands to add label via GitHub comments
+  - Implement commands to add labels via GitHub comments

 ## 2. Users/Personas Of The Project: